shadow-light/sellingjesus.org/src/articles/judas.md

 > As you go, preach this message: ‘The kingdom of heaven is near.’
 Heal the sick, raise the dead, cleanse the lepers, drive out demons.
 Freely you have received; freely give.
 (Matthew 10:7-8)

-Moreover, since good news of the gospel is Christ himself (Rom.
-16:25; 1 Cor.
-1:23; Php 1:15), and the one who receives him possesses him as his own (1 John 5:12), the one who sells that message is not transacting in mere words, but in Christ himself, as did Judas.
+Moreover, since good news of the gospel is Christ himself (Rom 16:25; 1 Cor 1:23; Php 1:15), and the one who receives him possesses him as his own (1 John 5:12), the one who sells that message is not transacting in mere words, but in Christ himself, as did Judas.

 ## A Disregard for Heavenly Gain